xiix0/scam/README.md

-Good news.
-Ten weeks from Friday will be a pretty good day.
+It usually takes more than three weeks to prepare a good impromptu speech.
+		-- Mark Twain